Philippine television drama: 1990s

 Until the late 1980s, Philippine television dramas were broadcast during the afternoon.
 In 1986, ABS-CBN resumed operations after the end of the Marcos dictatorship and regained its audience lead by the end of the decade.
 In the early and mid-1990s, local sitcoms dominated Philippine television with the rise of ABS-CBN's Palibhasa Lalake, Home Along Da Riles, Oki Doki Doc and the political satire Abangan Ang Susunod Na Kabanata and GMA Network's Bubble Gang.
 International television swept the Philippines, beginning with Mexican telenovelas.

 The 1990s are considered a golden age of Philippine television drama.
 Most, such as Agila, Anna Luna, Valiente and Mara Clara, were aired on ABS-CBN.

 The most popular was the Las Tres Marias trilogy, produced by Televisa and starring Thalía.
 Marimar and Maria la del Barrio were broadcast in prime time on RPN.
 Maria Mercedes was broadcast on ABS-CBN.
 Major networks began to reschedule Filipino telenovelas in prime time to attract increased advertising revenue.
 By the mid-1990s, teledramas surpassed sitcoms in Filipino prime-time television.

 One of the country's best-known TV series was Mara Clara, which aired from 1992 to 1997.
 The longest-running teledrama in the post-martial-law era, it had frequent time-slot changes before settling into the standard 7-8:00 pm prime-time block by late 1995.

 In mid-1997, Mula sa Puso, another ABS-CBN series, saw the rise of Claudine Barretto.
 Barretto played the heiress Via in the two-year soap; Rico Yan and Diether Ocampo were her leading men, and Princess Punzalan played Selina, the series' most influential character.
 Mula Sa Puso was the Philippine's first middle-class primetime series, differing from the telenovelas with protagonists from the lower socioeconomic classes.

 GMA retained and popularized its afternoon dramas, such as 1995–1997's Villa Quintana, with Donna Cruz, Keempee de Leon and Isabel Rivas.
 It was followed by 1997–1998's Ikaw na Sana, with Angelu de Leon and Bobby Andrews.
-Both were moved to prime time.
+Both were later moved to prime time.

 ABC retained and popularized its afternoon drama, such as the 1999-2000 Paraiso.
+IBC's Ula ang Batang Gubat - the debut drama of Judy Ann Santos, was one of the network's hit primetime dramas of the early 1990s.